Mabel Annesley: Artistic career

 At the age of about forty she learnt the technique of wood engraving at the Central School in London under the tutelage of Noel Rooke from 1920 to 1921.
 She was soon regarded as one of its three or four leading exponents in Britain along with artists like Gwen Raverat and Robert Gibbings.
 She exhibited 27 prints with the Society of Wood Engravers between 1922 and 1939, being elected a member in 1925.
 She also exhibited at her studio 12 Lombard Street, Belfast in 1925, lecturing on wood-engraving.
 Annesley illustrated a number of volumes for the Golden Cockerel Press, including Songs from Robert Burns (1925), and for Duckworths County Down Songs (1924) and Apollo in Mourne (1926) by the Ulsterman Richard Rowley.
 When she developed arthritis in later life, employing lino in place of boxwood to continue working.

 She exhibited with the Watercolour Society of Ireland in 1926, with the Dublin Painters in 1938, and was included in a 1930 exhibition of Irish art held in Brussels.
-Annesley designed pageant costumes with William Conor for the 1500th anniversary of the landing of St Patrick at Saul, Co.
-Down held in 1932 at Castle Ward, Strangford.
+Annesley designed pageant costumes with William Conor for the 1500th anniversary of the landing of St Patrick at Saul, County Down held in 1932 at Castle Ward, Strangford.
 Circa 1933 a selection of her work, watercolours, wood-engravings, and silverpoints was exhibited at the Batsford Gallery, London.
 The Ulster Unit exhibition showed her work in 1934, the same year she was elected an honorary member of the Royal Ulster Academy.
 Her collection of contemporary wood-engravings, alongside 20 of her works, where donated at the Belfast Museum and Art Gallery in 1939.

 She moved home several times, living also in Belfast, Connemara and in Rathfriland.
 During the Second World War she emigrated to New Zealand but returned to England in 1953, settling in Suffolk.
 Annesley was a trustee of the Bishop Suter Art Gallery in Nelson whilst living in New Zealand, purchasing for the board when she visited England.